AnguloJM/Kepler/README.md

 #### MVP

-- Allow user to retrieve data, based on their search
-- Bring back pictures realated to their search
+- Fuctional home page where users can search for an artist, album, or song
+- Display top rated searches on home page
-- Second page where information is displated on cards
+- On a second page, display result information on a cards
-- Have a button to hear sample music
+- Have a button to hear sample music from results

 #### PostMVP

-- create a "recently searched" tab
-- create a "filter" button to help specify searches
 - Adjust app to also fit on mobile
 - Add other search options
+- create a "filter" button to help specify searches
+- create a "recently searched" tab on home page

 ## Project Schedule